mavryk-network/mavryk-protocol/docs/alpha/smart_rollups.rst

 ^^^^^^^^^^^

-Starting from the rollup origination level, levels are partitioned into **commitment periods** of 60 consecutive blocks.
+Starting from the rollup origination level, levels are partitioned into **commitment periods** of 30 consecutive blocks.

-A **commitment** claims that the interpretation of all inbox messages published during a given commitment period, and applied on the state of a parent commitment, led to a given new state by performing a given number of execution steps of the PVM.
-Execution steps are called **ticks** in Smart Rollups terminology.
+A **commitment** claims that the interpretation of all inbox messages published during a given commitment period and applied on the state of a parent commitment led to a given new state by performing a given number of execution steps of the PVM.
+Execution steps are called **ticks** in the smart rollups terminology.
 A commitment must be published on the Layer 1 after each commitment period to have the rollup progress.
 A commitment is always based on a parent commitment (except for the genesis commitment that is automatically published at